cies/krouton/README.md

 ## Principles

-Type safe routing and reverse routing.
+* Type safe routing and reverse routing.

-No reflection, annotations or classpath scanning.
+* No reflection, annotations or classpath scanning.

-Explicit, type-checked flow of data and control, instead of "spooky action at a distance" via reflection, annotations, classpath scanning, passing data in context maps or synthetic HTTP headers, or control flow via exceptions.
+* Explicit, type-checked flow of data and control, instead of "spooky action at a distance" via reflection, annotations, classpath scanning, passing data in context maps or synthetic HTTP headers, or control flow via exceptions.

-Separate code that routes and handles requests from definitions of URLs
+* Separate code that routes and handles requests from definitions of URLs.

   * URLs defined by constants (immutable objects)
   * Routing policy defined by operations on those constants
   * Routing done by functions/closures/objects that connect Krouton's routing policy API to a web server library.

-Compositional: routes are composed from primitive parts and composition operators.
+* Compositional: routes are composed from primitive parts and composition operators.
 User-defined routes can be used in exactly the same way as the predefined primitives.

-Mandatory aspects of a resource locator go in the path
+* Mandatory aspects of a resource locator go in the path.

-Query parameters are optional and are interpreted by the resource.
+* Query parameters are optional and are interpreted by the resource.

 ## Routing policy operations